Berries, Pins, & Copper Tees

 The trays were set onto metal racks kind of like racks of bread that you see in bakeries; each rack apparatus could hold 5-8 levels of trays, depending upon the height of the manufactured raw bricks.
 Once a rack was loaded by the operator, a fork-lift truck brought the racks out placing them in a line outside.
 The machine and its operator turned out the bricks/blocks very quickly, likely related to keeping the cement from hardening inside the machine.
 Within minutes, there were lines of trays, each one about 7 to 8 feet high containing the bricks.
 Between the trays and racks were placed wooden pallets.
 Each labourer = me had to stand in front of a pallet and transfer the bricks/blocks onto the pallet and stack them a certain height.
 The bricks were steaming and radiated heat; coupled with the August humidity and the sun, it was the hottest work I have ever experienced.
 With asbestos gloves, I removed the bricks from the trays starting at the bottom tray and worked my way up.
 We actually preferred 12-inch concrete blocks for stacking.
 Although heavy and hot, because of their size, we could do the job quickly, move to the next tray and pallet and finish the task relatively quickly.
 What we learned to hate were the trays of bricks that were the size of bricks used in building houses.
 Though we could pick up two a time, it seemed to take forever to finish a tray; bent over for the most part, it was very hard on the back, constantly moving up and down to load the pallets.
 Once a tray was emptied, we could almost feel air circulating.
 During that academic year, in English 021 at Western University, I had studied Dante’s Inferno, a story of Dante’s descent, in 9 stages, into the fires of hell and remembered some of the books’ ghastly hell-images, like this one…

 I believe I experienced that kind of inferno that summer.
-We were soaked with sweat all the time and I remember bringing a huge, picnic- and several quart-sized green thermos of water.
-I refilled it several times each shift.
+We were soaked with sweat all the time and I remember bringing a huge, picnic- and several quart-sized green thermoses of water.
+I refilled them several times each shift.
 We started very early in the mornings and often worked til late in the day, sometimes earning over-time pay if an order had to be finished.
 Along with tobacco-priming, I believe that job at Superior Concrete was the most physically taxing of my summer employments.
 I was over-joyed and so relieved when university’s Fall term recommenced in mid-September.

 And one corner of the immense building as I remember it …